Getting Here – Via Barr Trail

 Cog railway Lot –Very close to the trailhead.
 Availability is at the discretion of the Pikes Peak Cog Railway.

 - $5 for 4hrs when available (rate subject to change).

 Iron Springs Melodrama –Very close to the trailhead.

 - $5 per day (rate may change seasonally)

 - No overnight parking

-- Metered parking is expensive at $5 per hour and is not recommended except for very short hikes.
+- Metered parking is expensive and is not recommended except for very short hikes.